 A receivable is a right to consideration that is unconditional.
 A right to consideration is unconditional if only the passage of time is required before payment of that consideration is due.
-For example, the company recognizes a receivable for revenues related to time and materials contracts or volume-based contracts.
+For example, the Company recognizes a receivable for revenues related to time and materials contracts or volume-based contracts.
 The Company presents such receivables as part of unbilled receivables at their net estimated realizable value.
 The same is tested for impairment as per the guidance in Ind AS 109 using expected credit loss method

+During the year ended March 31, 2022, the Company recognised revenue of INR 8,492 arising from opening unearned revenue as at April 1, 2021.
 During the year ended March 31, 2021, the Company recognised revenue of INR 6,559 arising from opening unearned revenue as at April 1, 2020.